2020 Plan Progress Report (PDF) (updated January 2019)

 The new Center for Sustainability Solutions co-hosted its first event on August 23-24, Rethinking Water Management: A Data-Driven Future.

-The university CFO funded the LED lighting retrofit, HVAC automation, and building retro-commissioning projects.
-FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as they are finalized.
+The LED lighting retrofit, HVAC automation, and building retro-commissioning projects are funded and FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as they are finalized.

 USC Transportation is launching a comprehensive mobility hub platform this fall that will meet the university’s Sustainability 2020 goals and enable travelers to plan alternative transportation from any point-A-to-point-B in Los Angeles.

 In fall 2018, FMS, USC Housing, and USC Sustainability will launch Trojans Recycle Right, the first university-wide waste diversion engagement initiative to accompany the installation of hundreds of new recycling receptacles located in classroom buildings and in outdoor public spaces.
 The indoor bins are scheduled to be installed by the end of calendar year 2018.
 The outdoor recycling receptacles are scheduled to be installed by July 2019.

 Water and energy engagement campaigns are planned for launch in spring 2019.